 6. Have baby bottles and Formula ready

 Make sure you have a few baby bottles washed and ready to be used for your newborn baby.
 Also this goes for baby formula, if you do not plan to breastfeed that is.
-Actually, even if you do plan to breastfeed, have at least one baby formula ready at home because you just never know if you still want to breastfeed or if you simply can’t breastfeed.
-It happened to me, so I am glad I had baby formula at home.
+Actually, even if you do plan to breastfeed, have at least one baby formula ready at home because you just never know.
 This seriously relieves the stress levels for everyone.

 Some babies may develop colic like my first born did, these baby bottles helped.